dancedric/maps/README.md

 ### Assistance
 At the time of writing, this "Single-Page Application" is basically a Minimum Viable Product.
 This website has no goal or objective.
 This, at least right now, is purely out of coding and travel passion.
-Please refer to the "Issues" and treat it as the "todo list".
+Please refer to the "Issues" and treat it as the "todo list"..